sanjeevbhusal/solidity-practise-hardhat/notes.md

 - there is a package called hardhat-deploy which makes deploying all our contracts really easy.
 - hardhat-deploy internally stores all the contracts that have been deployed.
 So, we dont need to store the contract object in a variable after deploying it.
 - This can gretly help where we have many contracts and some contract has to interact with previously deployed contract (mocks).
+- hardhat deploy also keeps track if we have already deployed the contract or not.
+If already deployed, it simply uses the same deployed address instead of deploying again.
+- it does so by creating a folder called deployments and storing all necessary data in it.
 - previously, we used to write a bunch of scripts and run those scripts one by one using `npx hardhat run scripts/script1`

 - now with this module, we get another task called `deploy`